microsoft/verus-copilot-vscode/README.md

             - Press `ctrl+s` and a message box with verus verification results will be prompted
             - Open VS Code's command palette (press `ctrl+ship+p`), and try to execute command `rust-analyzer (debug command): Show Syntax Tree`.
 A editor with syntax tree of current verus / rust file will be opened.
 - Install `verus-copilot`
-    - make sure that [node.js](https://nodejs.org/en) is available on your machine
-    - compile the Verus-Copilot vscode extension
-      ```
-      $cd verus-copilot-vscode
-      $npm install
-      $npm install -g @vscode/vsce
-      $vsce package
-      ```
-      After this step, you should see a verus-copilot-0.0.1.vsix file in your verus-copilot-vscode directory.
+    - Download packaged visx from github's release tab
-    - Go to the EXTENSIONS tab of your VSCode, choose `Install from VSIX...' from the drop-down menu, and choose the vsix file you just generated.
+    - Go to the EXTENSIONS tab of your VSCode, choose `Install from VSIX...' from the drop-down menu, and choose the downloaded vsix file.
-      The installation should finish in a few seconds.
 - Config `verus-copilot`
     - Python dependencies
         - Verus Copilot will run its proof-synthesis python code with python extension's active intepreter.